Best Budget-Friendly Light Stand for Video Lighting

 3. PBL PRO Heavy Duty Light Stands

-The PBL PRO Heavy Duty Light Stands offer a slightly higher weight limit compared to the AmazonBasics stands.
+The PBL PRO Heavy Duty Light Stands offer a slightly higher weight limit than the AmazonBasics stands.
 However, the PBL PRO stands have metal locking collars and thicker poles to provide more support.

-Even though it says “heavy-duty,” I would instead call it a medium-duty stand.
-I wouldn’t use it for any tungsten fresnel or open-faced light like a Redhead or ARRI 650 or above.
+Even though it says “heavy-duty,” I would call it a medium-duty stand instead.
+I wouldn’t use it for tungsten fresnel or open-faced light like a Redhead or ARRI 650.

 The feet on the tripod base have rubber pads to prevent scratching the floor.
 The pads also help keep the light stand in place.